galtay/bigsci_biomed_sandbox/README.md

 * Arthroskopie.00130003.eng.abstr
 * Arthroskopie.00130003.ger.abstr

+More Counts
-total matched abstract pairs:  6374 en abstracts with no de:  1449 de abstracts with no en:  1434
+* total matched abstract pairs:  6374
+* en abstracts with no de:  1449
+* de abstracts with no en:  1434